PixelIndieDev/LazyAI/README.md

 ### Can this mod increase my TPS?
 Yes, this mod can improve your TPS.

+### Does this mod affect mob farms?
+Short awnser: Yes, but only a little bit.

+Long awnser: Yes, LazyAI does affect mob farm efficiency, but the throughput impact is minimal.
+In testing with my iron golem farm, vanilla Minecraft yielded 1023 iron ingots, while with the LazyAI on the aggressive setting yielded 979 iron ingots.
+That's a difference of ~4.5%.

+A few things worth noting:
+- This was tested on the aggressive setting, which has the most impact.
+Using a less aggressive setting will reduce that gap further.
+- A ~4.5% decrease is unlikely to be noticeable in normal gameplay.
+- Results may vary depending on farm design and server performance.
+- The testing were done on LazyAI version 1.6.0.

+In practice, you won't notice the mob farm efficiency decrease.

 ### What modloader do I need?
 You need Fabric